leotgo/unity-coding-standards/README.md

 ### Interfaces

-Interfaces should include the prefix "I".
-The following words should be formatted in UpperCamelCase.
+Interfaces should include the prefix "I", followed by words formatted in UpperCamelCase.
 Avoid using acronyms after the prefix, such as `IUIElement`.
 The interface name should briefly describe the semantics of the members and/or which components they are supposed to interact with.

 Examples: